Optimal minimax rate of learning nonlocal interaction kernels: Introduction

+We note that many other methods achieve optimal minimax rates using more delicate tools and assumptions.
+The LSE using pseudo-inverse $[\widebar{\bfA}_{n}^M]^{\dag} \widebar{\bfb}_{n}^M$ has to deal with the negative moments of the normal matrices or, equivalently, the small ball probability of the smallest eigenvalue.
+Regularized LSEs in the form [$\widebar{\bfA}_{n}^M+\lambda \mathbf{B_n}]^{-1} \widebar{\bfb}_{n}^M$ with $\mathbf{B_n}$ being a positive definite matrix (see e.g., \cite[Chapter III.2]{CuckerSmale02} and \cite[Chapter 13.4]{Wainwright2019}) must be defined with a delicate regularization along with the bias-variance tradeoff.
+Another commonly used approach based on empirical process theory {\rm\cite{CuckerSmale02,LMT21_JMLR,LMT22}} bounds the variance term uniformly on the function spaces using the defect function and the covering techniques.
+On the contrary, the tLSE straightforwardly achieves the optimal rate without using the covering technique and thus establishes the optimal upper minimax rate even when $\beta\leq 1/2$.

-This study makes contributions in two key parts: \begin{enumerate} \item \emph{Optimal rate of convergence for interaction kernel learning.} We have established the optimal convergence rate $M^{-\frac{2\beta}{2\beta+1}}$ for learning the interaction kernel in Model \eqref{eq:model} across a wide range of distributions.
-Moreover, this optimal rate of $M^{-\frac{2\beta}{2\beta+1}}$ applies to Sobolev classes with $\beta\leq \frac12$.
-This encompasses widely used discontinuous functions such as piecewise constant functions.
+This study has two main contributions: \begin{enumerate} \item \emph{Optimal minimax convergence rate for interaction kernel learning.} We establish the optimal minimax convergence rate $M^{-\frac{2\beta}{2\beta+1}}$ for learning the interaction kernel in Model \eqref{eq:model} with a wide range of distributions.
+It coincides with the minimax rate in the classical regression setting without local dependence.
+Moreover, this optimal rate applies to Sobolev classes with $\frac14\leq \beta\leq \frac12$.
+These classes encompass widely used discontinuous functions such as piecewise constant functions in opinion dynamics {\rm(see, e.g., \cite{MT14})}.

-\item \emph{Introduction of the Tamed Least Square Estimator (tLSE):} The tLSE represents a new and efficient method for proving the minimax rate in nonparametric regression.
+\item \emph{Introduction of the Tamed Least Square Estimator (tLSE).} The tLSE approach represents a new and efficient method for proving the minimax rate in nonparametric regression.
 A key insight is that the optimal minimax rate depends on whether the bias-variance tradeoff can remain unaffected by the left tail probability of the smallest eigenvalue of the normal matrix.
-This revelation is crucial for advancement in our understanding of nonparametric regression.
-It establishes a connection between the minimax rate, the left tail probability of the smallest eigenvalue of the random normal matrix, and fractional Sobolev embedding. \end{enumerate}
+This approach establishes a connection between the minimax rate, the left tail probability of the smallest eigenvalue of the random normal matrix, and fractional Sobolev embedding. \end{enumerate}